What is e-globalisation?

 E-globalisation accelerates the customs process by electronically consolidating customs declarations on a weekly or monthly basis rather than sending a separate declaration for every transaction.

-AEO-compliant companies may use Entry in Declarant’s Records (EIDR) with an electronic supplementary declaration that refers to one or more EIDRs up to 999 items (one commodity code per line).
+Companies that fulfil the AEO standard may use Entry in Declarant’s Records (EIDR) with an electronic supplementary declaration that refers to one or more EIDRs up to 999 items (one commodity code per line), this does not mean that they need to be AEO certified.
 These supplementary declarations have to be sent during the globalisation period (week/month), followed by a final message.
 While e-globalisation allows for the option to send your data to customs authorities on a weekly or monthly basis, the authorities recommend sending in data more frequently.
 As the number of items on the e-globalisation declaration is limited to 999, multiple declarations may need to be sent.
 The unique LRN is the link to the globalisation declaration.

 The process follows three steps:

 An initial message is sent to the customs authorities, triggering the process of globalisation for a given period.

 The subsequent/supplementary declaration messages allow the submission of item master data using XML messages.
 These include the full declaration data set, including item master data, just like a standard declaration.
 Note: Customs authorities recommend sending a supplementary declaration per shipment because of customs risk analysis and the newly introduced shipment-level data structure (based on the UCC data model).

 The final consolidated message is sent to customs at the end of the globalisation period confirming the submission of the subsequent/supplementary messages and triggering the end of the process.
 There is only one final closing message per LRN.